8891689/cashaddr/README.md

 Checksum mismatch.

-Memory allocation failure.
+Memory allocation failure (though this is unlikely in a well-designed implementation).

-Address is too short or too long
+Address is too short or too long.

 Invalid character.